-Note: When CC-SG is in Proxy or Both mode, you cannot give users access to Virtual Media.
-See Connection Modes: Direct and Proxy (on page 189).
+Note 1: When CC-SG is in Proxy or Both mode, you can give users access to virtual media on KXII devices.
+However, users can only use VKC in Proxy or Both mode.
+MPC is not supported in Proxy mode.
+See Connection Modes: Direct and Proxy (on page 219).